|

 The Maunder Minimum is a

-shortfall in the number of sunspots between 1645 and 1715.
-A
+shortfall in the number of sunspots between 1645 and

-Notwithstanding these minimum periods is very clearly a
+minimum Dalton.
+Notwithstanding these minimum periods is

-variation in the number of sunspots, the next solar cycle of
+very clearly a variation in the number of sunspots, the

-about 11 years.
+next solar cycle of about 11 years.

-During the Little Ice Age the Maunder Minimum is a period, roughly
+During the Little Ice Age the Maunder Minimum is a period,

-follows, was significantly lower today.
+of activity that follows, was significantly lower today.

 In 1997, Danish physicists Eigil Friis-Christensen and Svensmark

-announce Hensik have established a correlation between past changes
+announce Hensik have established a correlation between past

-in climate, cloud cover and solar activity.
+changes in climate, cloud cover and solar activity.
 They

-believe a strong solar activity would lead to a decrease in the flow
+believe a strong solar activity would lead to a decrease in the

-condensation.
-Cloud cover
+and condensation.
+Cloud

-would be reduced, reducing the albedo of
+cover would be reduced, reducing the albedo of

 the planet and thus warming.